Agent Performance Digital

 Response Count

-This measures the time taken by the agent to make the next response, excluding the time taken for the first response.
+Measures next response time made by the agent excluding the time taken to respond the first response).

 Depicts the total time a case was assigned to the agent.
 It will show the assigned duration based on each agent assignment.